August 12

 Chronic and negative relationship patterns are also best addressed by a therapist.
 There are many situations then that require a psychotherapist or counselor rather than a coach.

 That’s one reason if you are considering becoming a Life Coach that you obtain a professional Life Coach Certification and an ICF credential.
-These ensures you know where there those lines are and can refer when necessary.
-It also ensures you have the necessary training to be able to handle a variety of situations that come up around client’s emotions, difficult situations in their lives, and ways they cope those challenges.
+This enables you to know where those lines are and can refer when necessary.
+It also makes certain you have the necessary training to be able to handle a variety of situations that come up.
+This can range around the client’s emotions, difficult situations in their lives, and ways they cope with those challenges.

-Counseling can gets results but usually they take usually take longer to achieve.
-The primary driver in therapy is healing and awareness, and any solutions that come from there.
-As a result, the client’s progress is a deep process but usually takes take longer to see results than in coaching or consulting.
-With some difficult mental health conditions they may be no or next to no progress.
+Counseling can get results but they usually take usually take longer to achieve.
+The primary driver in therapy is healing and awareness, along with any solutions that come from there.
+As a result, the client’s progress is a deep process but usually takes longer to see results than in coaching or consulting.
+With some difficult mental health conditions, there may be no or next to no progress.

-Consultants suggest results that will meet the client’s needs; however, it is usually left to the client to implement these changes.
+Consultants suggest results that will meet the client’s needs, yet it is usually left to the client to implement these changes.
 Therefore, the outcome can be inconsistent depending on the client’s initiative.

-All these professions are valuable and help clients succeed.
+All these professions, life coaching, consulting, and counseling, are valuable and help clients succeed.
 The key is choosing the right professional for the task.

 Leave a Reply